Smoodie7/spooky-editor/README.md

 # spooky-editor
-[*] GUI VERSION IS INSTABLE, IF U HAVE PROBLEMS, USE THE NO GUI VERSION!

-[!]
-IF SPOOKY EDITOR CANT EDIT OR SIMPLY CRASH TRY TO EXECUTE IT IN ADMIN MODE!

-Spooky Editor is a simple program for changing multiple things (actually only your save data) on the Spooky House Of Jumpscare game
+Spooky Editor is a simple program for changing multiple things (actually only your save data) on the Spooky House Of Jumpscare game.

 [*] WHAT YOU CAN DO ?
 - Edit save data.